takahirom/debug-alter/README.md

 ### Advanced usage
-You can use alter key instead of method name for identifying alter item
+You can use the alter key instead of method name for identifying alter item

 ```
 @DebugReturn("tutorial")